Skip to main content

 Feature File Compatibility

 Most feature files work unchanged.
-The only known difference:
+Known differences:

 • Cookie domain assertions: RFC 6265 compliance means leading dots are stripped (.example.comexample.com)